St. Peter Family

 quality time with each patient.
 Prior to a PCP visit, the MA

-conducts a “planned visit” with each patient in which vital signs,
+conducted a “planned visit” with each patient in which vital signs,

 physician orders.
 The concepts of patient self management goal